SuperJackfruitLabs/agent-factory/README.md

 ## Documentation

-Our documentation is built using MkDocs.
-You can view it locally by running:
+Our documentation is built using MkDocs and served in the Docker environment.
+You can view it at `http://localhost:8001` when running the full stack.

+For local documentation development:

 ```
+bash
-cd backend
+cd docs
+pip install -r requirements.txt
-poetry run mkdocs serve
+mkdocs serve
 ```

 Then visit `http://localhost:8000` in your browser.